raphdoo/resto-backend/README.md

-# A restaurant Chatbot server created with Socket.io
+# A restaurant Chatbot server created using Expressjs and Socket.io

 This chatbot assists customers with placing orders for their preferred meals.